…still hard to define…

 -US National Institute of Standards and Technology (NIST).

 ‘Entropy is always relative to an observer…' is the relevant and most misunderstood part.
 The ‘observer’ can be computer code or an algorithm.
 It doesn’t have to be a real person.
 The consequence is that fixed files contain entropy.
 Otherwise we’d all be downloading at infinite speed and never ever filling up hard disks, as all files would compress to absolutely zero.
 As daft as it sounds, there are pro-am cryptographers out ‘there’ who vigorously maintain that only sources have entropy, and not their products.
-Shame, as PKZIP proves them very wrong.
-Though it does vindicate Shannon’s above quote.
+PKZIP proves them very wrong.
+Although it does vindicate Shannon’s quotation.

 Also see shannon++ for further works on entropy measurement, and problems therein.